Jordan-Milne/spotify-data/README.md

 ---

-### The motivation behind this project is that my girlfriend and I (*~~argue~~*) have conversations  sometimes about who gets to control the music.
-This got me thinking about how similar is our taste in music.
-I started playing around with the Spotify API and decided to see how well a ML model could classify our top 200 songs (each) of the last two years using data provided from the Spotify API.
-To make it a *real* challange I did not use lyrics, genre, artist, or song title as features in the model."
+### The motivation behind this project is that my girlfriend and I have very different tastes in music.
+The main assumption I used is that all the songs on my girlfriends playlists  are songs I do not like (which is typically very true).
+Using songs from her playlists as songs I do not like and songs from my playlists as songs I like, I trained a classification algorithim learn what songs I do and do not like.
+Now I can feed the model playlists from all over spotify and it will screen them for songs I would like.

 ## The work flow of the project follows these steps: